lamat1111/Quilibrium-Node-Rewards-to-Google-Sheet/README.md

 ~/scripts/qnode_rewards_to_gsheet_installer.sh
 ```

-The installer will create the file `~/scripts/qnode_rewards_to_gsheet.config`, which you can manually edit if you need.
-If something does not work in populating your Google Sheet doc, that is the first place you should look in by simply running:
+The installer will create the `~/scripts/qnode_rewards_to_gsheet.config` file, which you can manually edit if needed.
+If something doesn't work when populating your Google Sheet, this is the first file you should check by running:

 ```bash
 nano ~/scripts/qnode_rewards_to_gsheet.config
 ```

+## Manual installation

+Alternatively, you can proceed with a manual installation using the files from this repository:

+1. Rename your authentication JSON file to `quilibrium_gsheet_auth.json`,and upload it to the `~/scripts` folder.
+3. Download `qnode_rewards_to_gsheet.config`, edit it as necessary, and upload it to the `~/scripts` folder.
+4. Make `qnode_rewards_to_gsheet.py` executable by running: `chmod +x ~/scripts/qnode_rewards_to_gsheet.py`.
+5. Set up a cronjob to execute `~/scripts/qnode_rewards_to_gsheet.py` periodically.